Wave6677/SocialPlayer/README.md

 *I don't actually know if this is possible lmao

 If you want this project to be reality faster, please consider donating to me so I don't have to work as much to eat! :)

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/J3J3HCZ12)

-Spotify may not work without a premium account.
+Streaming directly from Spotify may not work without a premium account, as it violates their TOS.
+However 99.9% of songs should very easily be able to be converted to YT sources.